Hacking Chinese

 No learning solution is perfect and Skritter is no exception.
 While Skritter does handle character writing satisfactorily, here are some downsides or areas where I think there’s room for improvement:

-• Rather expensive, even if it’s worth it – In this day and age when everybody expects everything to be free, paying $15 a month for a learning app will come across to some students as being a bit pricey.
+• Rather expensive, even if it’s worth it – When everybody expects everything to be free, paying $15 a month for a learning app will come across to some students as being a bit pricey.
 It’s fair to say you get a lot for that, though, and that cheaper or free alternatives lack severely in one or more areas.
-That being said, paying that much for an app is not on the menu for all students.
+Still, paying that much for an app is not on the menu for all students.
 To make it more bearable, you can use this link to sign up on the website, which will automatically grant you 10% off the price for your first subscription if you decide to subscribe.
-This is essentially the same as getting the two-year discount rate for each month, without committing to anything.
-There are also institutional subscriptions, so check if your school has one or can apply for one!
+This is about the same as getting the two-year discount rate for each month, without committing to anything.
+Of course, if you do subscribe for longer, 10% obviously gives you even more off in dollar terms.
+There are also institutional subscriptions, so check if your school has one or if they can consider getting one.

 • Increased support for goal setting and progress tracking – One thing I love about fitness apps is how good they are at handling your goals and showing your progress towards those goals.
 Skritter has some basic goal tracking, so you can set daily goals and track progress towards them, but this still feels rudimentary.
 I like numbers and graphs, but Skritter doesn’t have enough of them!
-I should say that this has been improved significantly in the last year (see below).
+It would be nice with backwards-looking stats telling me what I have achieved, but it would also be nice with forward-looking stats, showing how much I will need to review in the future to help me plan my learning.

-• Broadened scope to include more listening and speaking – Skritter is great for learning to read and write characters, but if your goal is to practise listening or drill sentence patterns, it doesn’t do a very good job.
-I realise that an app can’t do everything at once (and if it does, it’s probably not good at all parts), but if I could put all my vocabulary learning into one app, that would make it even more valuable.
+• Broadened scope to include more listening and speaking – Skritter is great for learning to read and write characters, but if your goal is to practise listening or drill sentence patterns, there’s room for improvement.
+I realise that an app can’t do everything at once, but if I could put all my vocabulary learning into one app, that would make it even more valuable.
+You can of course listen to the high-quality audio for vocabulary and sentences, but this is not the focus of the learning experience, and the same is true for speaking.
+In the same vein, it would be nice to have long-form reading and listening practice in the app, but this again brings up the problem of an app that tries to do too many things.

 • Improved drill-down features – At the time of writing, Skritter does show you character breakdowns and tailor-made example sentences, but I would like to see more features that support zooming in, zooming out and panning.
 This helps the user to put characters into context and understand them better.
-It would be great to have data from Outlier Linguistics dictionary directly in the app, something that is actually in the pipeline.
+It would be great to have data from Outlier Linguistics dictionary directly in the app, something that is in the pipeline.
+2023 update: As mentioned earlier, data from the Outlier Linguistics dictionary is now embedded on the info card for most common characters.
+Woho!

-• Better error checking and follow-up – One of my favourite features in Anki is leech detection.
-In essence, the program keeps track of what you get wrong and when you get something wrong often enough, you need to do something with it.
+• Better error checking and follow-up – One of my favourite features in Anki is leech detection (although I think the term comes from SuperMemo).
+The program keeps track of what you get wrong and when you get something wrong often enough, it’s labelled a “leech”.
+The problem is that if not dealt with, leeches can make up a substantial part of your study time, sometimes without you realising it.
+Instead of reviewing and forgetting the same item dozens or hundreds of times, solve the underlying problem!
 Maybe delete it if you don’t need it, but otherwise buckle down, do your research and make sure you never forget it again.
 Skritter knows what you get wrong, but this information is not used to its full potential.
 I want help figuring out which characters waste my time the most and what I can do about it!

-There are of course more minor things that could be improved, just like with any app, but none that I consider serious enough to bring up here.
-Of course, I could always say I want more of the good stuff: more example sentences, more high-quality vocabulary lists and so on, but there’s already enough of that to satisfy most users and more is published every week.
+There are of course more minor things that could be improved, just like with any app, but none that I consider more serious than those I brought up above.
+I could also always say I want more of the good stuff: more example sentences, more high-quality vocabulary lists and so on, but there’s already enough of that to satisfy most users and more is published every week.

-In case you already know about Skritter, but haven’t checked it out recently, here’s what’s new since the previous version of this review, written in March 2020.
-Naturally, there have been many small improvements, bug fixes and so on, this list only focuses on the major improvements.
+In case you already know about Skritter, but haven’t checked it out recently, here’s what’s new since the previous version of this review, written in 2021.
+Naturally, there have been many small improvements, bug fixes and so on, but this list only focuses on the major improvements.
 For a full list, check the official page here.
+Also note that my interview with Skritter’s CEO, Jake Gill, is also new for this edition of the article.

 New features: